Smith and Beck, 'Large Best' or No. 1, 1856

-Scientific work made with this model: A No. 1 microscope by James Smith was bought for £34 in 1847 by Charles Darwin for inspecting the anatomical variations that divide the sub-species of cirripedia which can only be observed under a high power instrument.
+Scientific work made with this model: A No. 1 microscope by Smith and Beck was bought for £34 in 1847 by Charles Darwin for inspecting the anatomical variations that divide the sub-species of cirripedia which can only be observed under a high power instrument.

 The microscope, stored in its own large mahogany case, another case with accessories accompanies it.
 These accessories can be found in R. & J. Beck's catalogue and discussed in Wissner's collection regarding a portable model and the same model in early production by H. & W. Crouch.
 There are many variations in shape and contents of these accessory sets, and they may have been made specifically by order of the clients.
 The set seen here is rather basic, containing the more commonly-used components, but other cases (such as the above-quoted) include vast numbers of accessories many of which, it may be assumed, were never in use by a routinely working microscopist.